-What does this have to do with link building?
+What does this have to do with link building campaign?
 Well, in the first few months of your domain’s existence, the Sandbox is going to artificially limit how much progress you can make.
 Additionally, Google may be extra sensitive to activities it deems worthy of penalty; if you build too many links too quickly, you might find it hard to build any kind of reasonable momentum.

 Your best bet here is to focus on establishing your site in ways other than traditional link building.
 Focus on establishing your website and your social media profiles.
 Earn backlink citations in local directories.
 Write great content.
 Maybe build a link here and there, but nothing too aggressive.
 Save that for the next phase of development.

-After a month or two of establishing your domain with citations, social media profiles, traffic, and content development, you can entre the next phase of the link acquisition process: building trust.
+After a month or two of establishing your domain with citations, social media profiles, traffic, and content development, you can entre the next phase of the links acquisition process with proper link velocity: building trust.

 Here, you’ll begin to build your first links.
-Aim to build one to two links per week to start, and make sure you’re following best practices for quality link building when you do it.
+Aim to build one to two links per week to start, and make sure you’re following best practices for quality links building when you do it.
 You should be utilizing strong content in the form of offsite guest posts and working with the best publishers you can find.

 You may also reach out to websites to see if there are any linking opportunities; for example, you may recommend a page on your site as a replacement for a broken link on their site(broken links).

 Gradually, you can begin scaling your link building efforts.
 Pay attention broken links or dead links to how quickly you rank when you publish new content on your site, and how your rankings are climbing overall.
-When you feel confident that you’re seen as a trustworthy site, you can push to the next phase of the process.
+When you feel confident that you’re seen as a trustworthy site, you can push to the next phase of the process & enhance link velocity.

 The final stage is full-fledged link building.
 At this point, your domain is mature—it’s well-established and Google finds you trustworthy.
 Most sites don’t reach this point until several months of trust building have elapsed.